THE FOLLOWING ADVISORIES HAVE BEEN ISSUED:

 Thanksgiving looks fantastic as long as you don’t mind the colder temperatures.
 High pressure building in will keep us dry but colder air rushing in will drop our highs in the 40s for the lowland and the 30s across the mountains.

 Wet with scattered showers.
-Windy.
+Cloudy.
 Highs in the 50s.

 AM rain.
 PM clearing.
 Highs in the 40s.